deanbodenham/fastmedianheuristic/README.md

 # Fast Median Heuristic Computation for Univariate Data

+Implementation of `O(n log n)` algorithm for computing the median heuristic for univariate data.

 ## Definition

 Given **univariate** data `z_1, z_2, ..., z_n`, one can define the